Whether you live in the Waxahachie city limits or out in the country, you can have crisp and clean water if you know which filters to choose.

 As rainwater filters through the soil and through the layer of limestone on its way to a huge underground aquifer, it dissolves the calcium carbonate and becomes contaminated to the point of exceeding the EPA’s National Secondary Drinking Water Regulations, an unenforced limit on the total dissolved solids (TDS) that can be in tap water.
 The limit is 500 ppm (parts per million).
 Nash-Forreston Water Supply water, for example, comes in at almost double the limit at approximately 950 ppm.

 The result of this high TDS level is water that tastes almost salty and altogether fails to quench your thirst.
 It’s barely adequate for watering a garden, and it’s just as repellent to animals as it is to humans.
 It deteriorates copper piping and faucets, especially on the hot water side.
 And don’t even bother washing your car with it; it leaves spots like you washed your car with Bon Ami cleanser — which is also composed of calcium carbonate.
+The calcium levels in the water are so high that drinking it can lead to urinary tract blockage in male cats — a fatal and excruciating condition that kills the cat by totally blocking the flow of urine.

 Another of the dissolved solids that exceeds EPA standards in the water is fluoride which is known to discolor teeth.
 The fluoride is naturally occuring, just like the chalk.